reinhart1010/nix/docs/en/common/bosh.md

 ---
 # bosh

-Command-line tool to deploy and manage the bosh director.
+Deploy and manage the BOSH director.
 More information: <https://bosh.io/docs/cli-v2/>.

 - Create local alias for director: